#565 Washington · 2026

 Boundary Signal

-Neighbors span three CDI zones.
-The 20-point drop to King County marks where the Yakima Valley distress corridor ends.
+Neighbors span two CDI score labels.
+The 19-point drop to King County marks where the Yakima Valley distress corridor ends.

 County Distress Index cluster map.
-Yakima County, Washington and its neighbors colored by distress zone.
+Yakima County, Washington and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research